Fahimchowdhury23/Fahimchowdhury23/README.md

 # Hi there 👋 I am Fahim

 <p align="left">
-Aspiring full-stack developer learning the MERN stack and backend development.
+Aspiring full-stack developer 👨🏽‍💻 learning the MERN stack and backend development. <br>
 Dedicated to building efficient, scalable web applications and growing in the tech field.
 </p>